ontop/ontop-website/guide/troubleshooting/faq.md

 ### Protégé does not show the Ontop tabs
 To see the tabs go to *Windows -> tabs -> Ontop Mappings and Ontop SPARQL*.

-## RDF4J workbench (not supported anymore)

-### Why RDF4J Workbench refuses to delete some repositories?

-For deleting metadata about a repository, the RDF4J Workbench should be able to create an instance of this repository.
-However, if the repository configuration is invalid (due to, for instance to bad mapping and ontology files), such an instance cannot be created.
-To avoid this situation, the configuration is validated in depth when a new repository is added to the Workbench.
-However, if the mapping and ontology files are changed afterwards, we offer no protection.
-One workaround is to create a valid repository with the same name and then to delete it.
-Another workaround is to delete it from the RDF4J console.